comfyanonymous/ComfyUI_examples/unclip/README.md

 It basically lets you use images in your prompt.

-Here is how you use it in ComfyUI (you can drag this into ComfyUI to get the workflow):
+Here is how you use it in ComfyUI (you can drag this into [ComfyUI](https://github.com/comfyanonymous/ComfyUI) to get the workflow):

 ![Example](unclip_example.png)

-noise_augmentation controls how closely the model will try to follow the image concept while strength is how strong it is actually applied.
+noise_augmentation controls how closely the model will try to follow the image concept.
+The lower the value the more it will follow the concept.

+strength is how strongly it will influence the image.

 Multiple images can be used like this: